codessesd/dreamhomes/README.md

 There are five admin levels in the app, Level 0 to level 4.
 Level 0 is reserved for normal users that are members.
 This level is set automatically when the user registers.
 Level 4 is for a super admin and, at this stage, it can only be set manually on the database.
 All other admins are given level 1 to 3.
 When a Super admin adds an admin they are automatically set to level 1.
 At this point of app development, we use only level 0, 1 and 4.
 Levels 2 and 3 are reserved for possible future need.

-<b>Adding the 1st Admin</b>
+<b>Adding the Super Admin Admin</b>
 The 1st admin should be a super admin so he can add other admins.
 A super admin can only be added by manually manipulating the users table in the database.
 Follow these procedures to add the very 1st admin.

 1. The admin-to-be must first register as a member on https://www.dhs.org.za/register.
 And set a password.
-2. Log into the host’s control panel to access the app database.
+2. Access the app's database to perfom manual changes.
-3. On the users table change the admin_level field of the new admin to 4.
+3. On the <b>users</b> table change the admin_level field of the new admin to 4 (Highest admin level).
-4. Adding the super admin’s details on the admins table:
+4. Add the super admin’s details on the admins table manually as follows:
       a.	id :Auto incremented primary key
       b.	user_id : should have the same value as the id field of the users table of this new admin.
       c.	level: should have a value of 4.
       d.	status: field should have a string value of “active”
 # e.
 Done
 5. Delete the super admin from the members table and mics table.